formatjs/formatjs/packages/formatjs/packages/babel-plugin-react-intl/README.md

 The default message descriptors for the app's default language will be extracted from: `defineMessages()`, `<FormattedMessage>`, and `<FormattedHTMLMessage>`; all of which are named exports of the React Intl package.

+If a message descriptor has a `description`, it'll be removed from the source after it's extracted to save bytes since it isn't used at runtime.

 ### Via `.babelrc` (Recommended)

 **.babelrc**